Learn About Civil Engineering Jobs from a Civil Engineer Professional

 I really enjoy the group of engineers and CADD technicians that I work with every day, and how we work together as a team to complete a project.
 Their enthusiasm for their work and the way each individual approaches a project makes each endeavor unique and interesting.
 Although some designs are tougher than others, the greatest challenge is making sure you have enough personnel available to complete a project.
 It is a constant balancing act.
 Project management is one of those areas you don’t really study enough while in college, but you get a lot of on-the-job training after college.

-What advice would you offer students interested in attending civil engineering schools?
+What advice would you offer students?

 Study hard in high school, and take all the math and science courses available.
 Choose a university that you are comfortable attending.
 Just because a university has a highly rated engineering school, if the physical environment or size is not a fit, then you may not get the most from the education you are pursuing.
+Also, as engineers we tend to get engrossed in theory and how to get a design to work.
+Don't forget about the human element; how we work with others, and how we treat them, tends to go a long way in how successful we can be as engineers.
+This starts in school.

 The growth potential is extraordinary.
 Depending upon the firm, you can stay in the technical area, or move into the management area.
 Either area offers the opportunity to be an expert in your field.
 Also, you can always start your own company.
 I believe that engineering is one of the best fields to enter if you want to engage in an interesting and satisfying profession, and be highly successful.